HolyBlackCat/quasi-msys2/README.md

     For CMake you should be using the `win-cmake` wrapper.

+  * Debug executables running under Wine.

+    Use the `win-gdb` wrapper.
+MSYS2 GDB doesn't interact well with a regular terminal, but runs nicely inside of `wineconsole`.
+This wrapper starts `wineconsole` automatically.

 ## Package manager usage

 You can install various libraries from the package manager.